dennislwm/pyledger/chat/openai.input.history.md

 3) A parent class that has the following interface methods, and a child class that implements:
 - validate_header() -> boolean
 - transform() -> list(string)

+---
+I have changed the input rules file, could you update the get_headers method in class CsvProcessor